Paul Brereton

-Major General Paul Le Gay Brereton, (born 27 August 1957) is a Judge of the New South Wales Court of Appeal and a senior officer in the Australian Army Reserve.
-He commanded the 5th Brigade from 2008 to 2010 and Head of the Cadet, Reserve and Employer Support Division from 2010 to 2014.
-He led an Inspector-General of the Australian Defence Force investigation into criminal misconduct on the battlefield by Australian Special forces in Afghanistan, issuing the Inspector-General of the Australian Defence Force Afghanistan Inquiry Report in November 2020.
-In March 2023, he was appointed as the inaugural commissioner of the National Anti-Corruption Commission.
-On 30 October 2024, the Inspector of the National Anti-Corruption Commission, Gail Furness, published a report concluding that the NACC Commissioner engaged in officer misconduct as defined in section 184(3) of the National Anti-Corruption Commission Act 2022 (Cth) (NACC Act).
+Major General Paul Le Gay Brereton, (born 27 August 1957) is an army reservist and legal professional.

+Born in North Sydney and later enlisting in the Australian Army Reserve in 1975, Brereton held various roles including with the Royal Australian Infantry Corps and as a commanding Officer of the New South Wales Regiment.

+Brereton also has a lengthy legal career, graduating with a Bachelor of Laws in 1982, and later being appointed as a Judge in the Supreme Court of New South Wales in 2005.
+He was later appointed to investigate alleged war crimes committed by the Australian Defence Force from 2016 to 2020, and served as inaugural Commissioner of the National Anti Corruption Commission from 2023 to 2026.

 Early life

 Paul Brereton was born 27 August 1957 in North Sydney, New South Wales.
 His father, Russell Brereton (1911–1974), saw military service during the Second World War in the Middle East, New Guinea and Borneo and was later a permanent Puisne Judge of the Supreme Court of New South Wales.
 Paul Brereton was educated at Knox Grammar School and the University of Sydney.
 Brereton graduated with a Bachelor of Arts (Honours) in 1980 and Bachelor of Laws in 1982.